(Please note: This blog is an excerpted version of our guide. Get the full guide, “Make Customer Insights Actionable with Product Usage Data” here.)

 Data overload is happening.
 It’s a problem.

 Consider how much data is already being produced by businesses worldwide.
-Studies suggest that global data produced doubles every 1.2 to 2 years, with some estimates going as high as an increase of 4,300% by 2020.
-Obviously, not all data is valuable, but research firm IDC estimates that “high-value data worth analyzing to achieve actionable intelligence will double.”
+Studies suggest global data doubles every 1.2 to 2 years, with some estimates going as high as an increase of 50x by 2020.
+Not all data is valuable, but research firm IDC estimates that “high-value data worth analyzing to achieve actionable intelligence will double.”

 More data might not be a problem if it were usable.
-Yet a recent survey found that 57% of data professionals need days, if not weeks, to access important data.
+Unfortunately, a recent survey found that 57% of data professionals need days, if not weeks, to access essential data.
 Another survey polling hundreds of global business executives reports that 51% of companies feel their data is too scattered or siloed - locked up in dozens of different applications in their technology stack.
-Yet 55% of companies believe that disruptive innovation will come from actionable customer insights.

 The solution: Unlock and unsilo product usage data with an integrated stack